narf9995/Raccoonteurs-Racketeers/README.md

-(If anyone knows how to do so, I'd love to send this to Grant Howitt and get his approval to be respectful.)
+(If anyone knows where to do so, I'd love to send this to Grant Howitt and get his approval just to be respectful.)